Redvers House

 Redvers House is an office block situated on Union Street in the centre of the city of Sheffield in South Yorkshire, England.
 Redvers House was built in 1971 by the construction firm Newman Doncaster Associates.
 It is owned by Sheffield City Council and the top 11 stories are used as offices by certain sections of their Social Services department as offices.
-Among the branches of the department that use Redvers House are Family And Community Services, Sheffield Safeguarding Children Board, Residential Accommodation Bed Bureau, Sheffield Adult Protection and the Child Protection Office.